nanoframework/nanoFramework.Azure.Devices/README.md

 Note: the `sender` is a `DeviceClient` class, you can then send a message back, a confirmation or any logic you've put in place.

+> Note: some modem have limitations in the length of the message and topic length.
+The topic length is what contains the property bag.
+Make sure you'll check the limitations when using the FullyManaged library.

 ### Method callback

 Method callback is supported as well.
 You can register and unregister your methods.
 Here are a few examples: